dober-man/dober-man.github.io/xc/xc-ip-geo-svc-policy.md

     > **Note:** Changing the ending to "deny" is only necessary when applying Namespace Service Policies.
 When applying a "custom" Service policy directly to a load balancer there is an inherent default deny.

-3. Ensure all load balancers are configured to  **Apply Namespace Service Policies"**.
+3. Ensure all load balancers are configured to  **"Apply Namespace Service Policies"**.